kragorg/dng/chapters/2025-05-11 — Dungeons and Gardens.md

 and, as he does, his listeners are able to see the world in the same bleak way that he does.

+“My journey began
-“I start this journey after many, many moons of strange sleep when I live on streets of Bladegarden.
+after many, many moons of strange sleep as I lived on the streets of Bladegarden.
-Hearin’ whispers.
+Hearing whispers.
-Bad dreams full of dark shapes that know my name.
+Bad dreams full of dark shapes that called my name.
-Seein’ stars fallin’.
-Big, weird things just outta reach.
+Visions of stars falling,
+and huge dark shapes just beyond reach.
-And somethin’ there, watching.
+And something there, watching.
 Always watching.”
 He pauses, as if trying to grasp the memories.
-“Then, on very dark night, some man-whelps try kill me.
+“Then, on a very dark night, some man-whelps tried to kill me.
-I not want to die like nobody.
+But I refused to die like a nobody.
 Just another forgotten orc, fatherless trash.
-I was scared.
-Nearly dead.
+I was scared and nearly dead.
-So I yell into darkness… I give up to… whatever thing watching.”
+So I yelled into darkness…
+I gave up to…
+whatever the watcher was.”

 His eyes blaze with an inner fire as he describes the moment of transformation.
-“Then I feel it!” he says.
+“Then I felt it!” he says.
 “Cold like night but... nice.
-Wrap around me like black smoke.
+It wrapped around me like black smoke.
-It whisper secrets in strange talk I don’ know.
+It whispered secrets in a strange tongue I do not know.
-Power fill me up inside!
-I ain’t sorry at all when I smash stupid face in right then and there with a war hammer that just appeared in my fist, then blasted the other scum with dark cracklin’ magic that sent ’em runnin’ like scared rabbits.”
+Then, power filled me!
+A war hammer appeared in my fist from nowhere.
+I felt no remorse
+when I smashed in
+my attacker’s stupid face
+right then and there,
+then blasted the other scum
+with dark crackling magic
+that sent them running like scared rabbits.”

 Whisper glances at Halite,
 a silent question in her eyes:
 “Where is this going?”

 Kragor’s eyes harden as he adds,
-“But I know magic like that has a cost.
+“But I know such magic comes at a cost.
-Dreams keep coming.
-Still make no sense.
-But dreams tell me ‘Go north.’
+The dreams kept coming, mostly nonsensical.
+Gradually, they formed some thought— a command and a promise for greater power.
-‘Go to Eiselcross.’
+‘Go north.
+Cross the frozen north.
+To Eiselcross.’
 Don’t know why exactly.
-Maybe find somethin’.
+Maybe to find something.
-Maybe smash somethin’.
+Maybe to smash something.

-“But comrades… new dreams now.
+“But comrades… I’ve new dreams now.
 Worse dreams.
 More than dreams.”
 The orc shifts uneasily from one foot to another, a gesture of worry that his companions are not used to seeing.
-“Back at that tavern, the Jolly Dwarf, some night I sleep bad.
+“Back at that tavern, the Jolly Dwarf, some night I slept bad.
-Couldn’t remember what I dreamed, but when I woke up… fingers had dirt under nails.
+Couldn’t remember what I dreamed, but when I woke up… my fingers had dirt under the nails.
 Broken nails.
-Don’t make no sense!
+It made no senses!
 I am clean … fastidious!
-And then on the big boat, the Remorhaz, while crossin’ the ice-sea.
-Woke up in the night.
+And then on the Remorhaz, while crossing the ice sea, I woke up in the night.
-But not in my bed!
+But I was not in my bed!
 I was… somewhere else.
 Couldn’t move.
-Felt like mountains of ice pressin’ down on me.
+Felt like mountains of ice pressing down on me.
-Hearin’ ice crackin’.
+Hearing ice cracking.
-For a long time, I couldn’t even feel myself breathin’.
+For a long time, I couldn’t even feel myself breathing.
 Couldn’t scream.
-No dream.
+This was no dream.
-Felt like I was locked away.
+It felt like I was locked away, buried under ice.
-Buried under ice.
 Then, snap!
 Back in my bunk.
 And again, dirt under my nails!
-Dirt that shouldn’ be there… couldn’ be there!”
+Dirt that should not be there… could not be there!”

 Kragor shudders,
 a chill running down his spine that has nothing to do with the icy wind.
-“Whatever got its claws in me… it’s doin’ something with my body when I sleepin’.
+“Whatever got its claws in me… it’s doing something with my body when I’m sleeping.
 And that ain’t good for any of us.”

 As Kragor’s story ends, a stillness falls over the yurt